wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: Add support for counters
 - TODO: Figure out what to do about hashing entity IDs.
 Right now we are really hashing twice (once in Kiji, once in Cassandra).
+- TODO: Need comprehensible error message if the user does not have Cassandra running (need an error message that is better than a stack trace)
+- TODO: Desperately need more unit tests for the Cassandra / Hadoop code that I wrote, also for the record reader and input format in Kiji MR

 Open questions